• Home |

 Why We Chose It

-The .22 LR has plenty of drawbacks when it comes to self-defense.
-The smaller projectiles with lower muzzle velocities can veer off course and often have too little penetration to stop a threat effectively.
-Federal’s engineers recognized these drawbacks and designed this cartridge to overcome them.
+The 22 LR has plenty of drawbacks when it comes to self-defense.
+The smaller projectiles with lower muzzle velocities often achieve too little penetration to stop a threat immediately.
+Federal’s engineers recognized this drawback and designed this cartridge to overcome it.

 Parting Shots